Crell/MiDy/README.md

 * Most pages on a site are boring, from a technical point of view.
 * The site editor can write HTML, and wants control over the layout of the site and individual pages, independently of each other.
 * Alternatively, Markdown is a comfortable format to use.
-* Client-side dynamism can be handled by HTMLX.
-This is not a backend for React.
-If you want that, go elsewhere.

 To that end, MiDy doesn't have "controllers" the way many frameworks do.
 Instead, most pages are simply files within the `routes` folder, in a file tree.
 A request to `/foo/bar/baz` will end up at `/foo/bar/baz.md`, for example, and that markdown page will be rendered.
 If instead there is a `/foo/bar/baz.latte`, then the Latte template will be rendered.
 You can do basically whatever you want in the template.